klaasnienhuis/MaproomDocumentation/docs/_sources/layers/CC3D.txt

 CyberCity 3D
 ============

-.. note:: The CyberCity 3D feature is not included yet.

 A CyberCity 3D layer adds low resolution 3D buildings to your map.
 These buildings are created by `CyberCity 3D <http://www.cybercity3d.com/>`_ (CC3D) based on aerial photography.
 The buildings are lightweight but have accurate roof shapes and building shapes.
 They don't have facade detail or textures.
 This makes them perfect for visualisations on a city scale.
 All CyberCity 3D buildings are precisely constructed with up to 4 inch accuracy to reflect real world dimensions from the roof down.

 .. figure:: ..\_images\cc3d_amsterdam_overview.jpg